excellalabs/docker-workshop-1/README.md

 # Running in a Docker container

 This is a getting started workshop for using Docker, and focuses on using it for development since that is a logical and no-risk place to start.
 We will use an ASP.NET Core app for the exercise, but any app on most stacks that can run on Linux should work.
-You will be guided through running a container locally from an image in Docker Hub, then putting your own app into a container for it building locally and running it.
+You will be guided through running a container from an image from Docker Hub.
+Then you'll create your own image & container, in order to build and run an app inside the container, without having to install anything locally except Docker.

 Here's an accompanying [slide deck](https://www.slideshare.net/wynvandevanter/developer-workflow-with-docker-75189136) and [course outline](OUTLINE.md), for delivering this workshop to a group.